aspuru-guzik-group/SCILLA/README.md

 ### Disclaimer

-Note: This repository is under construction.
-We hope to add further details on the method, instructions and more examples in the near future.
+_This repository is under construction._ We hope to add further details on the method, instructions and more examples in the near future.

 ### Experiencing problems?